-Please provide data for the Fall 2006 cohort if available.
-If Fall 2006 cohort data are not available, provide data for the Fall 2005 cohort.
+Please provide data for the Fall 2010 cohort if available.
+If Fall 2010 cohort data are not available, provide data for the Fall 2009 cohort.

-Fall 2006 Cohort
+Fall 2010 Cohort

-Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2006.
-Include in the cohort those who entered your institution during the summer term preceding Fall 2006.
+Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2010.
+Include in the cohort those who entered your institution during the summer term preceding Fall 2010.

-B4 Initial 2006 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students: 846 В5 Of the initial 2006 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: 0 В6 Final 2006 cohort, after adjusting for allowable exclusions: (subtract question B5 from 0 ь0 question B4) quosiion b+) 846 B7 Of the initial 2006 cohort, how many completed the program in four years or less (by August 31, 2010): 400 Do Of the initial 2006 sehert, how many completed the program is more than four years 109 B8 Of the initial 2006 cohort, how many completed the program in more than four years but in five years or less (after August 31, 2010 and by August 31, 2011): but in five years of less (after August 51, 2010 and by August 51, 2011).
-164 B9 Of the initial 2006 cohort, how many completed the program in more than five years but in six years or less (after August 31, 2011 and by August 31, 2012): · · · · · · · · · · · · · · · · · · · 48 B10 Total graduating within six years (sum of questions B7, B8, and B9): 201 D' 321 B11 Six-year graduation rate for 2006 cohort (question B10 divided by question B6): 000/ 38%
+B4 Initial 2010 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students: 1,069 B5 Of the initial 2010 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: 4 B6 Final 2010 cohort, after adjusting for allowable exclusions: (subtract question B5 from question B4) 1,065 B7 Of the initial 2010 cohort, how many completed the program in four years or less (by August 31, 2014): 194 B8 Of the initial 2010 cohort, how many completed the program in more than four years but in five years or less (after August 31, 2014 and by August 31, 2015): 213 B9 Of the initial 2010 cohort, how many completed the program in more than five years but in six years or less (after August 31, 2015 and by August 31, 2016): 74 B10 Total graduating within six years (sum of questions B7, B8, and B9): 481 B11 Six-year graduation rate for 2010 cohort (question B10 divided by question B6): 45%

-Fall 2005 Cohort
+Fall 2009 Cohort

-Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2005.
-Include in the cohort those who entered your institution during the summer term preceding Fall 2005.
+Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2009.
+Include in the cohort those who entered your institution during the summer term preceding Fall 2009.

-В4 Initial 2005 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students: B5 Of the initial 2005 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: В6 Final 2005 cohort, after adjusting for allowable exclusions: (subtract question B5 from question B4) 0 B7 Of the initial 2005 cohort, how many completed the program in four years or less (by August 31, 2009): В8 Of the initial 2005 cohort, how many completed the program in more than four years but in five years or less (after August 31, 2009 and by August 31, 2010): В9 Of the initial 2005 cohort, how many completed the program in more than five years but in six years or less (after August 31, 2010 and by August 31, 2011): B10 Total graduating within six years (sum of questions B7, B8, and B9): 0
+B4 Initial 2008 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students: В5 Of the initial 2009 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B6 Final 2009 cohort, after adjusting for allowable exclusions: (subtract question B5 from question B4) 0 B7 Of the initial 2009 cohort, how many completed the program in four years or less (by August 31, 2013): B8 Of the initial 2009 cohort, how many completed the program in more than four years but in five years or less (after August 31, 2013 and by August 31, 2014): B9 Of the initial 2008 cohort, how many completed the program in more than five years but in six years or less (after August 31, 2013 and by August 31, 2014): B10 Total graduating within six years (sum of questions B7, B8, and B9): 0